To the Teacher:

 - How does this relate to the butterfly effect mentioned earlier in our lesson?

-In closing the activity, note that just as a butterfly flapping its wings may not seem to have a huge effect on our lives, an election in Kenya (mentioned in one of the tweets), or the flood in India, may not feel like it's connected to what's happening to us here in the U.S.
+In closing the activity, note that just as a butterfly flapping its wings may not seem to have a huge effect on our lives, events that take place far away may not feel like they're connected to what's happening to us here in the U.S.

 Ask students to consider how some of these changes elsewhere ultimately touch all of us.